Lina Coen: Pianist

-Soon, Coen would find the role that would define her career: accompanying opera singers on the piano.
+Coen became famous as collaborative pianist and répétiteur.
 As early as 1908, she accompanied Alexander Heinemann on a tour through the Netherlands and England.
 Her debut in New York was in Carnegie Hall in January 1915, when she supported Olive Fremstad on the piano.
 She became the official pianist of Leon Rothier of the Metropolitan Opera with whom she toured Canada.
 In 1920, Coen spent nine weeks on tour with Marie Rappold, including Texas, Missouri, Oklahoma and Kansas.
-In addition to serving as Mme.
-Rappold's accompanist on the piano, Coen performed as a soloist, playing compositions by Dubois (Two Poems) and Liszt (Rhapsody No. 11; Consolation), music that she frequently performed, that was sometimes complemented by encore performances of C Sharp Minor Waltz by Chopin (Op.
-64, No. 2) and Gluck's Gavotte by Johannes Brahms.
-In 1929, she accompanied Marie Rappold for concerts in the Netherlands, the birthplace of Coen's parents and grandparents.
+In addition to serving as Rappold's accompanist on the piano, Coen performed as a soloist, playing Rhapsody No. 11 and Consolations (Liszt) as well as Poèmes by Dubois, music that she frequently performed, that was sometimes complemented by encore performances of Waltz in C-sharp minor (Chopin) and the Gavotte from Iphigénie en Tauride (Glück) in the arrangement by Brahms.
+In 1929, she accompanied Rappold for concerts in the Netherlands, the birthplace of Coen's parents and grandparents.
 They played the Koninklijk Concertgebouw and Diligentia.

 Opera conductor and vocal coach

 Coen was reportedly the first woman in the US known to conduct an opera, according to the New York Review (February 10, 1917) in an article entitled, “Woman Conducts Carmen Performance at Garden Theatre: Mme.
-Coen is First of Sex to Wield Baton in Grand Opera in America”, which quotes Coen's response to the apparently unavoidable question about her dress:
+Coen is First of Sex to Wield Baton in Grand Opera in America”, which quotes Coen's response to a question about her dress:

 The opera was staged by the Cosmopolitan Opera Company and featured Marta Wittkowska as Carmen, Enrico Arenson as Don Jose and Auguste Bouillez as Escamillo.

 Among the singers who coached with Coen were Marion Telva, Julia Culp, Jeanne Gordon, Carl Jörn, Orville Harrold, Marie Tiffany, Geneviève Vix, Claire Dux and many others.

 Her career as conductor continued in 1921 when she worked with Leon M. Kramer and conducted La Juive, at the Lexington Opera House in New York under the auspices of the Jewish American Opera Company, the first time a Grand Opera was performed in the US in Yiddish.
 After this, Coen focused on her role as vocal coach until in 1944 when she became the musical director for her third opera, Engelbert Humperdinck´s Hansel and Gretel, presented by the University of Miami School of Music, where she had worked since 1943 as a vocal trainer.

 Coen died in Miami, Florida, in 1952, at age 73.